Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Discussion

-First, we note that the total acceleration as a function of radius always exceeds the gravitational deceleration.
-Second, the thermal acceleration almost always exceeds the radiation acceleration, except around $\sim 10^{-3}$\,pc and within $1-10$\,pc.
-The latter range lies just outside the outer shell.
-This is especially visible inside the cavity, $\sim 10^{-2}-1$\,pc, where the hot gas in the cavity acts as a piston.
-The temperature inside the cavity is $\sim 10^7$\,K at $t = 3\times 10^3$\,yr, but the temperature within the shell is $\sim {\rm few}\times 10^4$\,K, which drives the thermal gradient in pressure and accelerates the shell against the gravity.
+First, we note that the total acceleration as a function of radius almost always exceeds the gravitational deceleration within 1\,pc.
+Second, the thermal acceleration almost always exceeds the radiation acceleration, except around the shell position at $t\sim 1,000$\,yr and around $\sim 10^{-2}-10^{-1}$\,pc at $t\sim 3,200$\,yr.
+This is especially visible inside the cavity at the latter time when the hot gas inside the bubble acts as a piston.
+The temperature inside the bubble is $\sim 10^7$\,K at $t\sim 3.2\times 10^3$\,yr, but the temperature within the shell is $\sim {\rm few}\times 10^4$\,K, which drives the thermal gradient in pressure and accelerates the shell against the gravity.

-The high acceleration within $10^{-3}$\,pc is explained by a high opacity there --- this means high gas density in the vicinity of the sink and frequent injection of the cold accretion material there.
+The high radiative acceleration within $10^{-3}$\,pc is explained by a high opacity there --- this means high gas density in the vicinity of the sink and frequent injection of the cold accretion material there.
 The large acceleration around 1\,pc is explained by the opacity of the outer shell.
-What is interesting is the increased acceleration outside 10\,pc, with a dominant thermal acceleration.
-It coexists with the fully ionized gas there, e.g., Figure\,\ref{fig:ioniz_profile}.

-So how can one reconcile the increased ionization rate with declining radiation acceleration and increased thermal acceleration between $20-100$\,pc, seen in Figure,\ref{fig:acceleration}?
-First, the ionization level in this range has been established only with the central radiation reaching it --- at $t=0$, the ionization level there is below $10^{-3}$ and the temperature is $\sim 7\times 10^3-1\times 10^4$\,K reflecting conditions in the isothermal collapse.
-But after $t\sim 400$\,yr, the central radiation has reached this region and raised the ionization level to $\sim 1$.
-This happen because the gas density in the region falls faster than the ionizing flux.

-Will the shell breakout of the halo, or will be confined to a $\sim 1$\,pc?
-If the shell possess velocity in excess of the escape speed, it can be decelerated by encountering the gas between the shell radius and $R_{\rm vir}$.
+Will the shell break out of the halo, or will it be confined to a $\sim 1$\,pc region?
+If the shell possesses velocity in excess of the escape speed, it can be decelerated by encountering the gas between the shell radius and $R_{\rm vir}$.
 Hence, as a next step, we compare the column density of the outer shell with the gas column density in the halo outside 1\,pc.
-We also compare the linear momentum, and kinetic energy per unit surface of the shell at $t = 3\times 10^3$\,yr, with those of gas outside $R\sim 1$\,pc per unit surface.
-If the shell maintains its velocity in excess of the escape speed from the region, it will break through the DM halo, unless it will be decelerated by the gas column density.
+We also compare the linear momentum, and kinetic energy per unit surface area of the shell at $t = 3.2\times 10^3$\,yr, with those of gas outside $R\sim 1$\,pc per unit surface.
+If the shell maintains its velocity in excess of the escape speed from the region, it will break through the DM halo, unless it is decelerated by the gas column density.